alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

   true.
 * `Elite.pasteKey` (string): the key used for pasting into Elite.
 On QWERTY this is `v`.
 Default: `p`.
-* `EliteDangerous.announceMappingCandidates` (boolean): whether to announce mapping candidates when they are scanned.
+* `EliteDangerous.announceEdsmSystemStatus` (boolean): whether to announce the system or some of its bodies missing on EDSM.
 Default: true.
+* `EliteDangerous.announceMappingCandidates` (boolean): whether to announce
+  mapping candidates when they are scanned.
+Default: true.
+* `EliteDangerous.announceOutdatedStationData` (boolean): whether to announce
+  stations with outdated data in systems you jump to.
+Default: true.
-* `EliteDangerous.announcemeR2RMappingCandidates` (boolean): whether to announce
+* `EliteDangerous.announceR2RMappingCandidates` (boolean): whether to announce
   planets worth mapping when jumping into a known system.
 This is useful for doing some R2R on the side.
 Default: false.
 * `EliteDangerous.autoChangeFuelratsNick` (boolean): whether to change the FuelRats IRC nickname automatically when changing commanders.
 Probably largely irrelevant to you.
 Default: false.
 * `EliteDangerous.enableCarrierAnnouncements` (boolean): whether or not to process fleet carrier events.
 Default: true.
 * `EliteDangerous.flightAssistOff` (boolean): whether to automatically toggle FlightAssist off on liftoff.
 Default: true.
 * `EliteDangerous.hyperspaceDethrottle` (boolean): same thing as the SC assist setting; if on, will throttle to 0 automatically after jumping.
 Default: true.
 * `EliteDangerous.oldStationThreshold` (int): Age in days that will cause station data to be considered outdated.
 Default: 365 (1 year).
 * `python.ScriptPath` (string): the path you have placed the compiled python